 Whether it’s going to the beach, visiting a national park, or reuniting with long-distance friends, it seems like more people are doing summer activities this year compared to last.
 However, not everyone is ready to travel quite yet.
 Our survey shows that 37 percent of people are moderately worried about traveling during the pandemic, while 25 percent are very worried.
 The rest are either somewhat worried or not worried at all.

-Are You Worried About Traveling During the Pandemic?
+Are People Worried About Traveling During the Pandemic?

 - Very worried: 25%